hkalager/knockoff_index/README.md

 # knockoff_index

 The scripts in this repository aim to generate a positive alpha by proposing an active portfolio strategy.
-For more information regarding what you can expect from the codes and the performance, consider reading the Wiki tab.
+For a thorough introduction see the Wiki tab.

 # Warning:
 * This strategy has a beta greater than 1 in all cases.
 * All codes and analyses are subject to error.
 * All investments are subject to risk.
 * Past performance may not reflective of future gain/losses.
-* Provision of the codes is not a financial advice.
+* Provision of the codes and portfolios is not a financial advice.

-For any enquiries please get in touch via hassannia@outlook.com
+For enquiries and commercial use, please get in touch via hassannia@outlook.com

 # Replication: